AlankarJagtap/tomato-leaf-disease-detection/readme.md

 After downloading, place the files in the project root directory.

-⚠️ Without these model files, the app will not be able to make predictions.
+⚠️ Without these files, the app cannot make predictions.

-🚀 How to Run
+🚀 How to Run Locally

 Clone the repository: